Skip to main content

 • Subscription Conversion

-By default the previous period is shown to provide context of performance vs the period used for comparison on the Comparison KPI feature.
+The previous period is shown to provide context of performance vs the period used for comparison on the Comparison KPI feature.
 To turn this feature off, you can use the Hide Previous Period radio button in the selector/filter section of the dashboard.

-Custom Date Range Comparison
+Custom Date Range Comparison:

-You can select a custom date range (which will default to the same length of period just before your comparison period), or set a custom date range comparison.
+• You can select a custom date range (which will default to the same length of period just before your comparison period), or set a custom date range comparison.

 Compare platforms and campaigns in tabular view